 An alternative term is sci-fi, but this has acquired a derogatory term that I do not share (I tend to use the spelling scifi, without the hyphen)

 In the above diagram, five categories are listed, representing a basic scale of realism from less to more real.
-There are of course other parameters too, such as the Sliding Scale of Bleakness, which is considered separately.
+There are of course other parameters too, such as the Sliding Scale of Bleakness and the scale of protagonist power, which is considered separately.

 Fantasy is mythic or imaginative storytelling that uses a medieval (or sometimes now modern urban) setting and non-technological tropes.
 An analysis of Fantasy deserves a whole page in itself, although it’s not really my thing except when it overlaps with space opera as “science fantasy” or “space fantasy”.
 Worldbuilding is very important in High Fantasy and mythic fantasy, and it’s rare to find a book in this genre that doesn’t come complete with maps, a la Tolkien.
 Dark Fantasy has little or no worldbuilding, and overlaps with or is sometimes included under Horror.
 In general, High Fantasy includes Dark Fantasy creatures but not vice-versa.
 Not included in the above diagram is Urban (contemporary) Fantasy. which also includes Supernatural Romance.